openid/fapi/fapi-2_0-attacker-model.md

 authorization endpoint is not.
 Most user authentication schemes would be broken in this setting, undermining the security completely.

-## Attacker at the token endpoint : A5 - read and tamper with token requests and responses
+## Attacker at the token endpoint: A5 - read and tamper with token requests and responses

 This attacker makes the client use a token endpoint that is not the one of the honest AS.
 This attacker can read and tamper with messages sent to and from this